I have never tried cannabis and quite possibly never will, but far too many people have had their lives ruined due to prohibition.

 When people get elected telling you that government can't work, they are telling you that (a) they are incompetent to work in government, and (b) that you should hire them for the very job they're saying they can't do.

-There are plenty of us out there who will work to make our government work well, be more efficent, and be more effective.
+There are plenty of us out there who will work to make our government work well, be more efficient, and be more effective.
 Fire the people who tell you loudly that they can't do it, and hire us.

 Travel abroad should be a requirement for every citizen.